Frequently Asked Questions

 Can we do a virtual appointment (skype, videochat, Phone)?

 No. Florida law requires physicians to conduct a face to face physical evaluation in order to certify a patient for medical marijuana.
-For patients with mobility restrictions, we will happily provide a home visit - just ask.

 Is my treatment confidential?